 The IRS can formally file a Notice of Federal Tax Lien if payment is not received within 10 days of a notice, but usually, tax liens are not filed until all five notices in the notice stream are sent out without any resolution of the tax debt.
 A Notice of Federal Tax Lien is usually filed at a local courthouse, and it becomes a matter of public record.

-Tax liens can have a significant negative impact on a taxpayer’s assets, finances, and credit:
+Tax liens can have a significant negative impact on a taxpayer’s assets and finances:

 - Assets – A tax lien attaches to all existing assets, including real estate, motor vehicles, personal property, bank accounts and securities, as well as future assets that are acquired during the duration of the lien.